 Some brands have free recycling boxes, but at this time, the Safety Equipment and Protective Gear Zero Waste Box™ is a paid box, with prices starting at $148 for an 11”x11”x 20” box.

 Getting Your Office to Recycle Masks

 Talk to your boss about the implications of mask waste, and see if they’d be willing to sponsor one of Terracycle’s boxes to manage PPE waste for employees.
-You can also offer to crowdsource the funding needed to provide one for your child’s daycare or school, if they’re still in session.
+You can also offer to crowdsource the funding needed to provide one for your child’s daycare or school.

 The Essential Organic Pillow Collection